Company: UNO Premier

 Direct Matching Bonus: Earn between 5-10% of whatever your direct referrals are earning through the super confusing matching bonus I explained above.

-To summarise the compensation plan: The higher rank you achieve the more you can potentially earn in various ways through generational bonuses, profit percentage increases and sharing in 12% of the companies global revenue.
+The higher rank you achieve the more you can potentially earn in various ways through generational bonuses, profit percentage increases and sharing in 12% of the companies global revenue.

 In the opportunity video Scofield implied that high costs like this make it better for business because recruits are less likely to throw away their business in the (inevitable) event of hardship trying to recruit.

 This is true to an extent and I can see that logic in this, however, that statement indicates the true purpose for the high prices.
 Rather than being based on the products, the prices are high to facilitate the compensation model.

 What I Liked

 - Products are very expensive and show very little to justify this

 - The product ordering and opportunity sign up process is unnecessarily complicated

 - They provide a grossly limited compensation plan document